3VLINC/zKare/README.md

-Sure!
-Here's a template for the README file for the zKare project:

 # zKare

 zKare is a decentralized, zero-knowledge-based healthcare data distribution platform.
 It aims to revolutionize medical data management and foster collaboration between patients and researchers while prioritizing data privacy and security.